outerbase/scrollable-element/README.md

 From Dashboard, run the following

 ```
-pnpm link ../path/to/starboard
+pnpm link ../path/to/scrollable-element
 ```

 ### `pnpm link` quirks

 This feature has been unreliable.
 Follow the following steps for the best chance of success.
 The following commands are in the context of Dashboard.

--   `pnpm remove starboard` // to ensure any other version is unreferenced
+-   `pnpm remove scrollable-element` // to ensure any other version is unreferenced
--   `pnpm link ../path/to/starboard/repo` // to ensure Dashboard is seeing local changes
+-   `pnpm link ../path/to/scrollable-element/repo` // to ensure Dashboard is seeing local changes

 If you suspect that your changes aren't being applied, throw in an `alert` or `debugger` and verify they are before spinning your wheels further.